annices/BlogSystem2.0/README.md

 * Pagination for blog entries, comments and categories.

 ## 5.1 Changes and added features to version 2.0
-The following functions and features have been implemented to Blog System 2.0:
   * Modified database model to support several categories per entry, along with added ability to save blog posts as drafts or published entries.
   * Upgraded frameworks to support cross-platform web development to:
     * ASP.NET Core 3.1